A selection of History games, worksheets and lesson plans.

 Success in the simulation depends upon how well they correctly diagnose and treat different symptoms.

-scores will then be presented in a certificate that can be recorded by the teacher in the markbook.
+Final scores will then be presented in a certificate that can be recorded by the teacher in the markbook.
+Part of a complete scheme of work available to ActiveHistory subscribers.

 Stairway to Heaven / Highway to Hell